jbossas/archetypes/jboss-as-poh5-archetype/readme.md

 Running the QUnit tests
 ============================

-This application include a set of QUnit tests inorder to verify JavaScript that is core to this POH5 application.
+This application include a set of QUnit tests in order to verify JavaScript that is core to this HTML5 application.
 Executing QUnit test cases is quite easy.
 Simply load the following HTML is a browser.

     <app-root>/src/test/qunit/index.html